HalfAHole/Attempt-at-obfuscated-code-for-dermining-prime-numbers-without-or-/README.md

 201	20	203	61	207	62	209	21		207	145		203	142
 211	21	213	64	217	65	219	22		217	152		213	149

-The columns at the right shows that 7s can be done with an additive process and 3s with a subtractive process, this not used.
+The columns at the right shows that 7s can be done with an additive process and 3s with a subtractive process, these are not used.

-Formula for 1s:		x=num/10
+Formula for (minus) 1s:		x=num/10
-Formula for 3s:		x=((num/10)*3)+1
+Formula for (plus) 3s:		x=((num/10)*3)+1
-Formula for 7s:		x=((num/10)*3)+2
+Formula for (minus) 7s:		x=((num/10)*3)+2
-Formula for 9s:		x=(num/10)+1
+Formula for (plus) 9s:		x=(num/10)+1
-Formula for plus 7s:		x=((num/10)*7)+5
+Formula for (plus) 7s:		x=((num/10)*7)+5
-Formula for minus 3s:	x=((num/10)*7)+2
+Formula for (minus) 3s:	x=((num/10)*7)+2

 In this version we use a side counting system to filter out multiples of 2,3,5,7,11 and 13.
-Our basic counting system is an alternative 2,4 so our count eg: 11,13,17,19,23,25,29 skips multiples of 3 and even numbers.
+Our basic counting system is an alternative +2,+4 so our count goes that goes like this: 11,13,17,19,23,25,29,31,35.... skips multiples of 3 and even numbers.
 We eliminate multiples of 5 by detrmining whether the last digit is 5.
-We eliminate multiples of 7,11 and 13 by using a counting system.
+We eliminate multiples of 7,11 and 13 by using a counting system
+(v,w,x,y).

 We can do the filtering of these numbers as we have used the 2,3,5,7,11,13 testing module described in another project.

-I wrote this to see if there was a faster way to determine the primality of a number - turns out it's rather slow.
+I wrote this to see if there was a faster way to determine the primality of a number - turns out it's rather slow but it can determine the divisibility of 2,3,5,7,11,and 13 relatively quickly on quite large numbers.
 It can determine that 999999999999989 is prime in just under 16 seconds on my 1.1Ghz laptop.
 99999999999973 takes a few seconds.

-Better programmers can undoubtably make this a little quicker.
+I thought with the use of a single multiplier (the last digit) and a less than a third multiplier (see formulas) and simple array addition or subtraction that these operations may speed up the process.

+Print statements have been left in for debugging and for seeing how it works.
+Toggle z to equal 1 to enable printouts. conio.h included to highlight factors and factor multiples in printout.
+At the prompt input a number up to 1000 (can be increased) digits long and end it with an 'e'*, then press enter.
+A crude status bar will indicate progress by counting back dots from the number of digits the root of the number is expected to have.
+Obviously some numbers need not go all the way to root to find their lowest multiple.
+Output of 1 indicates the number is prime.

+I think I can make this code even more confusing and submit it as an entry to the Obfucated C Code Contest.
+Primarily working on the novelty of the idea.
+Obviously the variable and function names need to be shrunk and possibly a define needed(#define "something" for(j=1;j<=n;j++) cuts a bit out).

+Tested extensively but I can't guarantee that there will not be errors.
+It is very possible that experienced programmers can make this a little more efficient.
+I think I would like one day to be able to code something like this (or simple portions of it) in assembly, but that's a long way off.

+Some speed was lost on the way especially using functions.
+This and other ways of shrinking the code may have comprimised accuracy.
+It may be possible to take t=8 down for a slight speed increase with the adjustment of the program.
+Again, some things comprimised to shrink the code.

+* The longer version of this has the abililty to filter out carriage returns in the input so you can input really, really big numbers (like up to 128,000 digits long) and not be limited by keyboard buffers.
+1001 (7*11*13) chosen as the number is used in the 7,11,13 test.